Esri/offline-editor-js/doc/offlinefeaturesmanageradvanced.md

 ###FeatureLayer

-A FeatureLayer that has been extended using OfflineFeaturesManager.extend() will gain access to the following additional functionality.
+A FeatureLayer that has been extended using OfflineFeaturesManagerAdvanced.extend() will gain access to the following additional functionality.
 Example usage:

 ```js